blog

 Daily, following our dog walks – Jazzi and Tiso were so patient and accommodating to my slowed pace – I exercised on the erg, starting at 5 minutes and working my way up to rides of 30-35 minutes.
 With noise-cancelling ear-phones connected to my ipod, and having watched instructional youtube videos, I thoroughly enjoyed rowing…even added a form-fitting, padded seat to the sliding seat-device for extra comfort.
 Within a couple of months, I found my range of hip motion decreased and getting full range of motion on the erg was restricted.
 Also, I was a bit hip-sore after some rowing workouts.
 By then, I had started using my e-bike with no impact on range of motion so I made the decision to purchase the same rower-erg brand, Concept 2 stationary bike, now sitting proudly beside the treadmill we have owned for years:

 I have never, ever enjoyed riding stationary bikes when I needed to do so while rehabilitating from some running injury.
 This one is different, perhaps because of its similarity to the rowing erg re their digital, battery-operated performance monitor, the PM5, mounted on the front of each machine within eyesight and easy reach for progamming and viewing:The PM5 on the bike erg says, “Just Ride” at the top and both are linked to a website where you can record daily rowing/riding, get workout hints, do challenging events and who knows what else; my interest is more in getting a good cardio workout and one that produces a good workout sweat, the latter something I really miss from running.
-The little plastic hook above each PM5 in the images above – best seen in the bike erg picture – took me a while to discern its utility; turns out, it’s a pliable holder for a cell phone inserted horizontally.
+The little plastic hook above each PM5 in the ergometer images above – best seen in the bike erg picture – took me a while to discern their utility; turns out, it’s a pliable holder for a cell phone inserted horizontally.
 All three of my machines have become important in my daily activity repertoire; should slippery, winter conditions happen, I can use the treadmill for walking, the latter activity regarded by many as the best exercise following hip replacement surgery.
-Thus, once a runner, I am now a cycologist, perhaps even an ergologist, at the very least, a gazelle of sorts.
+Thus, once a runner, I am now a cycologist, perhaps even an ergologist, at the very least, a gazelle (my e-bike brand) of sorts.

 Very happily, as I start to ‘pen’ this blog on 14 November 2021, I can record that I was able to get full left hip replacement surgery on November 9th at Women’s College Hospital in Toronto.
 On 28 October, I received this email: